psbsgic/rabbitai/docs/installation.rst

 **Scheduling queries**

 You can optionally allow your users to schedule queries directly in SQL Lab.
-This is done by addding extra metadata to saved queries, which are then picked up by an external scheduled (like [Apache Airflow](https://airflow.apache.org/)).
+This is done by adding extra metadata to saved queries, which are then picked up by an external scheduled (like [Apache Airflow](https://airflow.apache.org/)).

 To allow scheduled queries, add the following to your `config.py`: